 A GAFTA arbitration is a serious alternative to a court case: it is very important claimants and respondents give full consideration to the issues involved.
 This is especially true of international parties not familiar with the English legal system.
 It also must always be borne in mind that appeals to the courts after an arbitration award can only be on issues of law, not of facts.

-The courts recognise that GAFTA’s arbitrators have a personal knowledge of and considerable technical expertise of their sectors and rarely allow appeals.
+The courts recognise that GAFTA’s arbitrators have personal knowledge of and considerable technical expertise in their sectors and rarely allow appeals.
 Parties are advised always to take full legal advice and assistance at the time of drafting their first submissions to the tribunal.

 Pavani Reddy is bestowed with Awards & Honors

 In 2010, Pavani was awarded the Gold Award for ‘Women of the Year’ at the Asian Achievers Award.